yktoo/yktoo.com/content/blog/posts/0428/index.en.md

 If you plan to take part in the workshop, please bring your laptop.

-You can register for the event {{< a "https://www.eventbrite.com/e/tickets-eonics-hack-night-19-static-site-generation-met-hugo-75650411417" "on Eventbrite" >}}, the admission is free.
+You can register for the event [on Eventbrite](https://www.eventbrite.com/e/tickets-eonics-hack-night-19-static-site-generation-met-hugo-75650411417), the admission is free.